This exhibition is dedicated to the memory of Dan Talbot.

-The eighteen maquettes produced by Godard between 2003 and 2005 for Collages de France, are exhibited here for the first time since their initial presentation at the Pompidou Center.
+The eighteen maquettes produced by Godard between 2003 and 2005 for Collages de France, are exhibited here for the first time since their initial, defiant inclusion – stacked in a corner – in the Pompidou Center show.
 Meticulously designed dollhouse-like rooms buzzing with electric motors and small lights, “they are the depository,” Lee concluded, “the sketch, the graveyard of Godard’s original conception, the score of a symphony forever unperformed.”

 In Godard, le dos au musée – histoire d’une exposition, Anne Marquez’s monumental study on the evolution of the exhibition, she argues that “the maquette remains the most important element to have survived Godard’s great museographical experiment. […] It is to Collages de France a little as Tatlin’s Tower is to his Monument to the 3rd International, designed to be realized in iron and glass, but existing only in the form of a wooden maquette: miniaturizations of a political or artistic utopia of which they remain the emblem.
 The ultimate fate of these ‘works of the spirit,’ however, was contrary to the properly artistic dimension that should be their defining characteristic.”